Gallons Per Flush Comparison (1.28 vs. 1.6 GPF)

 Most toilets today use up to 1.6 gallons per flush.
 However, some older models can use as much as 4 gallons or more, which leads to lots of money wasted at the end of the year, especially if you live in a large family.

-Do High-Efficiency Toilet Save Money?
+Do High-Efficiency Toilets Save Money?

 Yes – as discussed, by consuming 20% less water with each flush, you’ll save on your water bills every year.
 Further, depending on your location, you could be eligible for additional rebates through the EPA’s WaterSense program.